top of page

 To the elders among you, I appeal as a fellow elder and a witness of Christ's sufferings who also will share in the glory to be revealed: Be shepherds of God's flock that is under your care, watching over them—not because you must, but because you are willing, as God wants you to be; not pursuing dishonest gain, but eager to serve; not lording it over those entrusted to you, but being examples to the flock.
 And when the Chief Shepherd appears, you will receive the crown of glory that will never fade away.
 In the same way, you who are younger, submit yourselves to your elders.
 All of you, clothe yourselves with humility toward one another, because "God opposes the proud but shows favor to the humble" (1 Pet.
 5:1–5; cf. Prov.
 3:34).

 What seems like a fivefold ministry in Ephesians and a threefold ministry in Paul's letters to Timothy and Titus were actually the same roles within one unified ministry.
 The different words likely reflected local customs and ways of speaking.
 For example, an American president and a Canadian prime minister have similar duties but represent different traditions.
 A teacher (Greek: didaskalos, G1320) taught lessons from Scripture and sometimes handled other responsibilities (Acts 18:26).
-An evangelist (Greek: euaggelistēs, G2099) was someone like Matthew, Mark, Luke, or John, who wrote about Jesus' life or preached the good news (Greek: euaggelion, G2098) of his resurrection (2 Tim.
-4:5).
+An evangelist (Greek: euaggelistēs, G2099) proclaimed the good news of Christ, such as Philip (Acts 21:8), while the church later also applied the title to Matthew, Mark, Luke, and John because of their gospels (Greek: euaggelion, G2098).
 Evangelists focused on delivering the message publicly rather than through personal teaching.
 They were like town criers who announced the coming of a Roman emperor, but instead, they proclaimed the coming of God in Christ—the "KING OF KINGS AND LORD OF LORDS" (Rev. 19:16).

 Bibliography